How do I set up an area for students to submit online?

 Instructions for completing and submitting the assignment can be typed in the Instructions box.

-Step 4: Under Assignment Files, use the Browse My Computer option to attach any files associated with the assignment that students require when completing their work (e.g. a detailed assessment brief, proformas or cover sheets that students need to complete and submit along with their work) .
+Step 4: Under Assignment Files, use the Browse Local Files option to attach any files associated with the assignment that students require when completing their work (e.g. a detailed assessment brief, proformas or cover sheets that students need to complete and submit along with their work) .

 Step 5: Under Due Dates, use the calendar and clock icons to set the Due Date for the Assignment.
 The Due Date does not limit the availability of the submission point: this is controlled by Limit Availability (see below).
 Submissions made after the Due Date are marked as late submissions.
 The Due Time for summative tasks and subtasks must align with standard deadline times for the Faculty (see section 7.4 in the Principles and Procedures for Summative Assessment).

-Step 6: Under Grading, enter the Points Possible (in most cases this will normally be '100') and, if using, click Add Feedback Rubric to associate a Feedback Rubric with the assignment.
+Step 6: Under Grading, enter the Points Possible (in most cases this will normally be '100') and beneath that box, if using, click Add Feedback Rubric to associate a Feedback Rubric with the assignment.

 There are other options available that can be accessed by expanding the different options under Grading: